 Ok, so depending on who you talk to, brand value can have a slew of different meanings.

-A CMO or CFO might look at it as something to be measured, calculated, and have a contribution to the company’s balance sheet.
-It might be seen in market share, share of wallet indicating how easy it is for a consumer to understand, find, and participate in the vastness of the company’s offerings, or even it might be seen in premium pricing.
-Others may find value in the eyes of the customer – the sum of their thoughts about and interactions with the brand.
+A CMO or CFO might look at it as something to be measured and they calculate its contribution to the company’s balance sheet.
+Others believe brand value is measured using market share data.
+Or brand value may be seen to reflect how easy it is for a consumer to understand, find, and participate in the company’s offerings.
+Perhaps brand value is seen as delivering premium pricing.
+Others may view its value through the eyes of the customer – the sum of their thoughts about and interactions with the brand.

-All of these evaluations have their place whether rebranding or not – and they are also all market facing.
-When we think about maximizing ROI in a merger, acquisition, rebrand, spin-off – or even simply getting the most out of the brand you already have – we think about it through the lens of this highly simplified equation:
+All of these market-facing evaluations have their place whether a company is rebranding or not.
+However, when we think about maximizing ROI in a merger, acquisition, rebrand, spin-off – or even simply getting the most out of the brand you already have – we think about it through the lens of this highly simplified equation.

 Market Opportunity – Cost + Synergies = ROI

 Market opportunity is what I was laying out above and there is much more that goes into this.
 Synergies are year over year operational cost savings that you can generate by doing things differently than you do them today.
 Then there is the cost to implement your strategy and particularly in a rebrand this is not limited to marketing cost.
 It is signage, IT, HR, legal and regulatory, uniforms, documents, products and packaging, and so on.
 Given that these multi-million-dollar rebranding projects are supposed to unlock growth, building brand value using the equation above is a primary concern.

 Realize the full ROI of your new brand